TEMPO: Application in organic synthesis

 One typical reaction example is the oxidation of (S)-(−)-2-methyl-1-butanol to (S)-(+)-2-methylbutanal: 4-Methoxyphenethyl alcohol is oxidized to the corresponding carboxylic acid in a system of catalytic TEMPO and sodium hypochlorite and a stoichiometric amount of sodium chlorite.
 TEMPO oxidations also exhibit chemoselectivity, being inert towards secondary alcohols, but the reagent will convert aldehydes to carboxylic acids.

 The oxidation of TEMPO can be highly selective.
-It has been proven that secondary alcohols are more likely to be oxidized by TEMPO under an acidic environment.
-The reason is when in this condition, secondary alcohols are more easily able to provide an H- ion.
+In basic conditions, TEMPO oxidizes primary alcohols before secondary alcohols.
+But in acid, secondary alcohols provide an H− ion more easily, and oxidize first instead.